 Information about Troy University Public Radio and TROY TrojanVision is available at their website on www.troy.edu and at (334) 670-3555.

-Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 12 schools from Alabama, Arkansas, Georgia, Louisiana, North Carolina, South Carolina, and Texas—additionally, schools from Idaho and New Mexico compete in football In the fall of 2001, the football program successfully completed its first year at the Football Bowl Subdivision (IA) level as an independent with a 7-4 After earning the respect national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
+Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 12 schools from Alabama, Arkansas, Colorado, Florida, Kentucky, Louisiana, Tennessee and Texas.
+In the fall of 2001, the football program successfully completed its first year in Division I-A as an independent with a 7-4 After earning the respect national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
 Troy exited Starkville, MSU with a 21-9 victory.
-Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice), Oklahoma State and the United States Naval Academy.
+Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice), Oklahoma State, the United States Naval Academy, and most recently in 2017, LSU during their homecoming.

 In 2006, the Trojans earned their first of five consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
 The team also appeared in the New Orleans bowl in 2008, losing in overtime to Southern Miss.
 In 2009, the Trojans earned their fourth straight league title and became the first team in Sun Belt history to go through a season 8-0 in league play.
-And in 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48- 21 win over the Ohio University.
-After a six-year drought, Troy returned to a bowl game in 2016 and once again defeated Ohio, this time 28-23 in the Dollar General Bowl in from of 32,000 fans in Mobile, Alabama.
+In 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48-21 win over the Ohio University.
+The Trojans squared off with Ohio University again during the Dollar General bowl in 2016, defeating them 28-23.
+The team claimed the title of Sun Belt Conference champions in 2017 then appeared in the New Orleans Bowl for a fourth time to defeat North Texas 50-30.

-Further, the men’s basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 2000, 2002, 2003, 2004 and back on top in the Sun Belt Conference in 2010.
-“March Madness” invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
+Further, the men’s basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 1999-2000, 2001-02, 2002-03, 2003-04 and back on top in the Sun Belt Conference in 2009-2010.
+“March Madness” invaded Troy in 2003and 2017 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
 The Trojans also competed in the National Invitation Tournament (NIT) in 2004, and in the College Basketball Invitational (CBI) Tournament in 2009.

 Troy University’s athletic facilities are among the finest in the nation.
 The Tine Davis Field House is home to the administrative staff and football coaches.
-It features a 150 seat auditorium (the Elizabeth Mills Rane learning Center) and the Ben F. Beard Recruiting Lounge as well as locker rooms and several meeting rooms.
+It features a newly renovated 140 seat auditorium (the Elizabeth Mills Rane learning Center) and the Ben F. Beard Recruiting Lounge as well as locker rooms and several meeting rooms.

 Adjacent to the Davis Field House is Veterans Memorial Stadium which includes the Douglas Hawkins Press Box, home to a 10,000 square foot strength and conditioning center, state-of-the-art athletic training center and Student-Athlete Academic Support Center as well as a Stadium Club and 29 private suites for fans to enjoy home football games.

-Next to Veterans Memorial Stadium Riddle-Pace Field, home of the Trojans baseball team.
+Next to Veterans Memorial Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
 The facility includes the Lott Baseball Complex, which houses coach’s offices, locker rooms, meeting rooms and covered practice facilities.
 Recent stadium renovations included the addition of an artificial turf playing surface, a 30-foot wall in right field and a new scoreboard that includes video replay capabilities.

-The soccer and track complex saw the addition of lights to help ease with the summer heat, while the Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.
+Other nearby facilities includes the new Golf facility (2015), Trojan softball complex (2014) and soccer/track complex (completed in the spring 2003).
+Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.

 Department of Athletics Mission Statement